Kelly Miller

 Assistant Professor

-I am a behavioral ecologist studying life-history evolution, primarily with respect to mate preferences and parental investment in wild songbirds.
-My research seeks to understand the factors that mediate information signaling, decision-making, and conflict in these contexts and their impacts on fitness.
-I am particularly interested in how individuals manage reproductive trade-offs under varying environmental, ecological, and physiological conditions.
-I employ a combination of field and lab work in both observational and experimental contexts, utilizing methods such as bird banding, nest box monitoring, behavioral recording, spectrometry, and molecular techniques.
+Research Interests: The Miller Lab studies the behavioral ecology and physiology underlying life-history evolution in wild birds, primarily with respect to mate preferences and parental investment.
+Our question-driven research seeks to understand the factors that mediate decision-making and conflict in these contexts and their impacts on fitness.
+We are particularly interested in the various ways birds manage reproductive trade-offs under different environmental, ecological, physiological, and social conditions.
+We employ a combination of field and lab work in both observational and experimental contexts, utilizing procedures such as bird banding and measurement, nest box monitoring, behavioral recordings, spectrometry, and molecular techniques to test hypotheses regarding breeding behavior and ecology.
+To meet the team and learn more about our research, please see the Miller Lab website. [